 1.2.
-Quality content
+Quality SEO Content

-The need to create relevant content cannot be overemphasized.
-Not only will it help you appear on rankings but you also have to consider the user of the information you’re dishing out.
+Relevant Content will help you appear on rankings.
+But you must also learn to consider the user of the information you are dishing out.
 Are they really satisfied with your answer to their question?

 After researching keywords, you now know what your potential reader wants to learn on your website.
 Now, how do you teach that to them in a way that they enjoy it and hopefully want to keep reading more things on your site?